Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A security engineer needs to build a solution to turn AWS CloudTrail back on in multiple AWS Regions in case it is ever turned off.
 What is the MOST efficient way to implement this solution?

 - [x] Use AWS Config with a managed rule to initiate the AWS-EnableCloudTrail remediation.
-Most Voted
 - [ ] Create an Amazon EventBridge event with a cloudtrail.amazonaws.com event source and a StartLogging event name to invoke an AWS Lambda function to call the StartLogging
 API.
 - [ ] Create an Amazon CloudWatch alarm with a cloudtrail.amazonaws.com event source and a StopLoggmg event name to invoke an AWS Lambda function to call the StartLogging API.